FLCAC-admin/uslci-content/docs/release_info/press-release.md

 ### USLCI Database Quarterly Release Resumes

 The USLCI Database quarterly release has resumed with NREL remaining the host and manager of the database on the Federal LCA Commons.
-Quarterly data curation and updates will resume as of this release, under the leadership of Sarah Cashman of Eastern Research Group.
+Quarterly data curation and updates will resume as of this release, under the leadership of Eastern Research Group (ERG).
 Please contact lci@nrel.gov and/or uslci@erg.com with any questions or concerns you may have about submitting data to the USLCI Database.
 Thank you for your continued support!

 ### Overview of 2022\_Q2\_v1 Changes: